anne75/UCSCX-IDTA-hw3/hw3 anne.md

 ```

 I see only 32 countries.
-After cheking, 2 countries show a different names in the 2 data sets.
+After cheking, 2 countries show a different name in the 2 data sets.
 However, the most pressing issues is that only 0 values match.

-Where is the truth, I guess worldbank data are in order.
+Where is the truth ?
+I guess World Bank data are in order.
-I could only get 2012 data, so I will have to look for similar data, not exactly matching
+I could only get 2012 data, so I will have to look for similar data, and not a perfect match.

 ```r
 url <- "http://wdi.worldbank.org/table/2.15"